yhkwok326/CS506_final-/README.md

 ![validation_results](images/training_curves.png)

 Our training phase consisted of 10 epochs, with significant improvements in accuracy throughout the process.
-Starting at 47.29% training accuracy in epoch 1, we rapidly progressed to 98.25% by epoch 10.
-The model showed impressive validation performance, beginning at 59.21% and reaching 95.87% by the final epoch.
+Starting at 47.29% training accuracy in epoch 1, progressed to 98.25% by epoch 10.
+The model showed high validation performance, beginning at 59.21% and reaching 95.87% by the final epoch.

 Intrestingly, our per-class validation accuracies show high accuracy for the Moderate Demented class, which is close to 100% for each epoch.
 Yet, this class has the least number of sample, so we may need to oversample the Moderate Demented class to ensure the reliability of the model's accuracy.
 In addition, the accuracy of our model seeems extremely high and might have to deal with the simplicity of our current dataset.
 As such, we are working on obtaining more images from supplementary datasets from ADNI (Alzheimer's Disease Neuroimaging Initiative) databas and OASIS (Open Access Series of Imaging Studies) to increase the overall range our model can cover in MRI brain scans.